s-ball/CRBTree/Readme.md

 The recommended usage is then to just add those files to your project and include `rbtree.h` in any file using the library.

+A specific case in current version is the `EXPORT` macro.
+It allows the automatic generation of an import library on Microsort Visual Studio.
+On a different system, it make probably sense to define `EXPORT` to be an empty string (what I currently do to build the library on Ubuntu).

 ### Developper usage

 Because of the liberal MIT license, you are allowed to use and modify this